sujal-lab/Event-Management-System/README.md

 - Identify strengths and improvement areas for future events.

 🌟 Why Choose Eventify?
-User-centric design focused on simplicity & speed
+- User-centric design focused on simplicity & speed

-Complete ecosystem for event discovery, booking, and management
+- Complete ecosystem for event discovery, booking, and management

-Real-time performance with seamless experience across devices
+- Real-time performance with seamless experience across devices

-Highly scalable to support small meetups or large conferences
+- Highly scalable to support small meetups or large conferences

-Built with security and privacy at its core
+- Built with security and privacy at its core

+✨ Acknowledgements
+We are thankful to:
+- Open-source contributors & libraries

+- GitHub community for valuable insights

+- Inspiration from real-world event management challenges

+- Feedback from our early beta testers